open/close all folders

 - "Hey George, I hear you've been looking for me!"

 - The video was made not long after Margaret Thatcher passed away.
 She's one of the characters in the game mode.
 This being The Ship, this creates some awkward moments.
 Meanwhile, omzit runs through the corridors calling for Thatcher's blood whenever he gets her as a target.
-So many Too Soon comments are made that one player goes so far as to suggest they ought to just make it the title, and is part of the reason Jesse calls it "The Most Offensive Game Ever".
+So many Dude, Not Funny! comments are made that one player goes so far as to suggest they ought to just make it the title, and is part of the reason Jesse calls it "The Most Offensive Game Ever".

 - During the Fan Friday of Game Dev Tycoon, Jesse's hastily thrown together Take That, Critics! is his most successful game to date, cracking him up.
 Earlier, his most successful game was "Last Hope" (which inadvertently mirrored Square's history with the original Final Fantasy).